 - vCita is the tool I use for my clients to schedule appointments with me and pay for training and services.
 I can send invoices, share documents and it’s also great for contact management.
 This is the popup calendar that you’ll see on my website.
 Here is the link to the popup calendar and a link to my full booking site so you can see what it looks like and how it works.

 Accounting & Productivity:

 - Freshbooks is a small business accounting software.
 This is my main invoicing platform that I’ve been using for the past three years.
-I love my calendar.
-It’s made my life much easier.
-I also really like the interface and ease of use.
-If you need help setting this up, let me know.

 - Quickbooks Self-Employed is will help you manage your accounting, get your invoices paid, accept payments, track inventory, expenses and miles.
 This is something I outsource, but I know quite a few DIY small business owners who tell me Quickbooks is the best thing since Soy Yogurt! 🙂

 - AND CO is a free small business productivity tool from Fiverr.
 You can use it to create proposals, contracts, invoices, track time and expenses, tasks, process payments, reports, and it integrates with a bunch of apps.
 I never tried AND CO because I use other tools like Freshbooks, and download reports to give to my accountant from there.
 This looks pretty awesome though … AND (I’m not sure how long, but) it’s FREE to signup and FREE to use!